An Intercessor is much more than a Mediator!

 Therefore I have poured out My indignation on them; I have consumed them with the fire of My wrath; and I have recompensed their deeds on their own heads,” says the Lord God.

-Rees Howells, Intercessor, a book by Norman Grubb, had an enormous influence on my life back fifty years ago— because it was from Norman Grubb and Major Ian Thomas that I dimly first saw the importance of Galatians 2:20, 21.
+Rees Howells, Intercessor, a book by Norman Grubb, had an enormous influence on my life back fifty years ago— because it was from Norman Grubb and Major Ian Thomas that I dimly first saw the importance of The Exchanged Life (Galatians 2:20, 21).

 “I have been crucified with Christ; it is no longer I who live, but Christ lives in me; and the life which I now live in the flesh I live by faith in the Son of God, who loved me and gave Himself for me.
 I do not set aside the grace of God; for if righteousness comes through the law, then Christ died in vain.”